LuMF09/LucienMaman.github.io/_pages/cv.md

 <p align="justify">
   <ul>
     <li> Ex pro and semi-pro rugby player.<br>
-I played for multiple clubs in France (Montpellier and Biarritz), in Australia (Gold Coast) and in the U.K (Richmond).
+I played for multiple clubs in France (Montpellier and Biarritz), in Australia (Gold Coast) and in the U.K (Richmond).<br>
 I am now playing scrum-half at the Paris Université Club on my spare time.</li>
     <li>Core member of EPIKOA, the ESTIA's student union</li>
   </ul>
 </p>